winitzki/scall/tutorial/programming_dhall.md

 Since streams may be infinite, no operation on a stream could ever require traversing the entire data structure.
 At most, an operation may step the stream once.
-So, all stream operations like pattern matching or concatenating are not iterative and, _at first sight_, take `O(1)` time.
+So, all stream operations like pattern matching or concatenating are not iterative and, _at first sight_, take $O(1)$  time.

 However, streams are higher-order functions operating with complicated types.
 We need to consider the complexity of code that represents a stream.
 For instance, the `Stream/cons` operation creates a new stream whose seed type is a union of two stream types.
-So, if we use the `Stream/cons` constructor many times, we will obtain a stream with a "large" seed type (a deeply nested union type).
+So, if we use the `Stream/cons` constructor $n$ times, we will obtain a stream with a "large" seed type (a deeply nested union type).
-Pattern matching operations with that type will take `O(N)` time in the Dhall interpreter.
+Pattern matching   with that type will take $O(n)$ time in the Dhall interpreter.

 The result is a stream where _every_ operation (even just producing the next item) takes `O(N)` time.
 When the data size is known in advance, it is better to use finite lists instead of finite streams.